salesforce-heroku-workshops/enterprise-java-developer/index.md

         </body>
         </html>

+4. Save the file (From the Eclipse menu bar select `File` then select `Save`)
-3. Restart the server again (terminate and run like before)
+5. Restart the server again (terminate and run like before)
+6. Add a new person to your in-memory database by navigating to [http://localhost:8080/people/](http://localhost:8080/people/) in your browser and adding a couple new people to the database.
-4. Test the new web page by loading [http://localhost:8080/people.html](http://localhost:8080/people.html) in your browser
+7. Test the new web page by loading [http://localhost:8080/people.html](http://localhost:8080/people.html) in your browser

 Now deploy your changes on Heroku (like before) by committing the changes to your local Git repository (making sure you add `people.html` to the repo) and then pushing the changes to Heroku.
 Then verify that the new `people.html` page works on Heroku.

 <a id="chapter3">Chapter 3: Integrating with Force.com</a>
 -------------------------------------

+Goals: *** todo ***

 Now that you've learned the basics of deploying Java apps on Heroku you will deploy a Java application that integrates with Force.com through RESTful APIs.